CoFlows/CoFlows-Workflow/README.md

 # CoFlows Workspace

+In **CoFlows** a project is called a Workspace.
+Developers declare the entire environment through two files called **package.json** and **quantapp_config.json** where they define both the project and it's executing containers together with the required resources.

+[**CoFlows CE (Community Edition)**](https://github.com/QuantApp/CoFlows-CE) is a polyglot runtime that simplifies the development, hosting and deployment of powerful data-centric workflows. **CoFlows** enables developers to create rich **Web-APIs** with almost **zero boiler plate** and scheduled / reactive processes through a range of languages including CoreCLR (C#, F# and VB), JVM (Java and Scala), Python and Javascript.
+Furthermore, functions written in any of these languages can call each other within the same process with **full interop**.

+The logic in Workspaces is assigned to three different types.
+1. Base which are general libraries called through out the system
+2. [Agents](Files/docs/Agents/General.md "Agents") which are designed to react to either changes to an [M](../M.md "M Set") topic, or to scheduled events according to developer defined **cron jobs** within **CoFlows**.
+3. [Queries](Files/docs/Queries/General.md "Queries") where developers can define Web API entry points to the Workspaces through Queries.
+Every function defined in a query is automatically assigned a _url_ by the **CoFlows** simplifying the process of creating these endpoints.

+Every workspace depends on a set of sections (this is all reflected in the **package.json** file):
+* **Base** code containing libraries used across the entire project
+* [Agents](Files/docs/Agents/General.md "Agents") code describing functions that are called either on a scheduled basis or that react to various external triggers.
+Agents can pull data from a website or check for updates in a database to give a few examples
+* [Queries](Files/docs/Queries/General.md "Queries") code defining functions that are automatically assigned URLs for WebAPI access from external systems.
+* **Resources** settings to specify CPU / Memory requests and limits in a Kubernetes format.
+* **Pips** Pip dependencies of your python code
+* **NuGets** NuGet dependencies of your C#, F# and VB code
+* **Jars** Jar dependencies of you Java and Scala code that are remotely hosted and referenced in a URL format.
+* **Bins** Dlls or Jar files needed by your project that you provide.
+These are usually used for custom Dlls or Jars that are not in Maven or NuGet.
+* **Files** Generic files relevant for to the project. **Jupyter** Notebooks are a good example.

+## Languages
+The QuantApp Engine enables a polyglot environment where developers can code their functions in a variety of languages while allowing all languages to co-exist in the same process in memory.
+This mitigates the need for a TCP (SOAP, JSON WebAPI, Py4J) overhead which is usual when functions from different languages interact.

+Within a **CoFlows** workspace, three computing environments interact within the same process including the **Core CLR** (DotNet Core Language Runtime), **JVM** (Java Virtual Machine) and the **Python interpreter**.
+Javascript is interpreted within the CLR using the Jint package.
+Note: The CLR is the main execution environment which calls the JVM and and Python interpreter.

+The full list is:
+* CoreCLR: C#, F# & VB
+* JVM: Java & Scala
+* Python
+* Javascript

+## Polyglot <-> Interoperability
+The interop functionality in **CoFlows** is achieved through a open-source projects. **CoreCLR** is the main execution environment that loads both the JVM and Python environments and also interprets Javascript.
+The Python environment is loaded through a fork of the **PythonNet** library while the JVM is loaded through the **QuantApp.Kernel/JVM** libraries.
+Please note that the **PythonNet** fork was incorporated into the **QuantApp.Kernel/Python** package for additional integration.
+For further details please read [Polyglot](Polyglot/General.md "Polyglot")

+## Deployment
+Deploying a project through **CoFlows** can be done through **GitHub** straight into an executing container.

+Once a project has been committed to a **GitHub** repo (or straight into **CoFlows** through the **CoFlows** CLI), **CoFlows** creates a Container with the specified resource requirements.
+The code is then built and deployed within the container and access to the container is opened through the main CoFlows services managing security and orchestration.
+Developers can access the container through a variety of ways:
+* **WebAPI** access to the Queries
+* **CoFlows** UI where live updates to Agents and Queries can be done without the need to restart the container.
+* **Jupyter Lab** which in turn offers access to both Notebooks, the Python Console and Terminal within the executing container.
+  Terminal Note: If you run a few experiments in a notebook and want to commit the notebook changes you can use the Terminal.
+Either commit the changes straight into **CoFlows** through
+  `Bash> coflows commit`
+  or use the standard git cli to commit to **GitHub**

-This repo is a sample showing how to structure and create a [**CoFlows**](https://github.com/QuantApp/CoFlows-CE) workspace.
+This repo is an example showing how to structure and create a [**CoFlows**](https://github.com/QuantApp/CoFlows-CE) workspace.
 Projects in CoFlows are called Workspaces.
 They contain the logic that defines the Web APIs and scheduled / reactive processes together with the definition of the entire environment including Nuget, Jar and Pip packages that the Workspace depends on.

-[**CoFlows CE (Community Edition)**](https://github.com/QuantApp/CoFlows-CE) is a polyglot runtime that simplifies the development, hosting and deployment of powerful data-centric workflows. **CoFlows** enables developers to create rich **Web-APIs** with almost **zero boiler plate** and scheduled / reactive processes through a range of languages including CoreCLR (C#, F# and VB), JVM (Java and Scala), Python and Javascript.
-Furthermore, functions written in any of these languages can call each other within the same process with **full interop**.

-A number of APIs are available for developers to use but a notable one is the **M** set which is a **NoSQL persistent and distributed list** in the **QuantApp.Kernel** environment.
+Although a number of APIs are available for developers, the most notable one is the **M** set which is a **NoSQL persistent and distributed list** in the **QuantApp.Kernel** environment.
 For more information please see [M](Files/docs/M.md "M").

 ## Setup
 Install the docker cli tools for Linux containers.
 Pull the docker public coflows/ce image.